772435284/Ulab/README.md

 - Register metemask wallet
 - Compile and Deploy on remix
 - Add token in the wallet
-- Run the website on localhost using php server
+- Run the website on localhost using php server (Important!
+Web3.js will not work if not in localhost.)
 - Send money to the contract
 - More will be updated ...